jpwarren00/CB-Gallery/sites/all/modules/custom/cb_gallery/README.txt

-This is a README for cb_gallery...
-Boosh!
+This is the CB_Gallery Module, merged with the CB_Gallery Module.